Virgin and Child with Saint Anne: Depictions

 Italian Renaissance painter Masaccio took up the subject around 1424.
 Leonardo da Vinci did an oil painting on this theme for the Church of Santissima Annunziata in Florence.
 Albrecht Dürer made an oil painting on wood around 1519 on the same subject.
-Bartholomäus Bruyn the Elder painted Virgin and Child with Saint Anne, Saint Gereon, and a Donor c.
-1520.
+The Art Institute of Chicago has a version of Bartholomäus Bruyn the Elder who painted the group with the donor and his patron Saint Gereon around 1520.

 Around 1606 Caravaggio undertook a commission from the Confraternity of Sant' Anna dei Palafrenieri.
 He depicted the Virgin and Child treading on the head of the serpent, observed by St. Anne, who was the patron saint of the Palafrenieri.